Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Experiments

 \subsection{Ablation Study}

-\textbf{Impact of sketching:} In Figures \ref{fig:Results_GLUE_r} and \ref{fig:rank_varying}, we compare the performance of FSLoRA with and without sketching on fine-tuning the RoBERTa model and the LLaMA-3.2-3B model, respectively.
-Notably, FSLoRA without sketching is equivalent to the vanilla Federated LoRA.
-For FSLoRA with sketching, we apply a uniform sketching ratio of \(k_i/r = 0.5\) across all distributed clients.
-The upload budget for each client is set to \(100\) and \(80\) times the size of the full global LoRA modules at the corresponding rank for the RoBERTa and the LLaMA-3.2-3B models, respectively.
+\textbf{Impact of sketching:} In Figures \ref{fig:Results_GLUE_r} and \ref{fig:rank_varying}, we compare the performance of FSLoRA with and without sketching on fine-tuning RoBERTa and LLaMA-3.2-3B-Instruct, respectively.
+Note that FSLoRA without sketching is equivalent to the vanilla Federated LoRA.
+For FSLoRA with sketching, we apply a uniform sketching ratio of \(k_i/r = 0.5\) across all clients.
+The upload budget for each client is set to \(100\) and \(80\) times the size of the full global LoRA modules at the corresponding rank for the RoBERTa and the LLaMA-3.2-3B-Instruct models, respectively.
 As shown in Figures \ref{fig:Results_GLUE_r} and \ref{fig:rank_varying}, both FSLoRA with and without sketching achieve higher accuracy when the rank $r$ increases due to the availability of more tunable parameters.
 In addition, FSLoRA consistently outperforms its non-sketched counterpart across all the ranks and datasets.
 The use of sketching increases the communication frequency for clients under the same communication budget, thereby facilitating the optimization process and enhancing fine-tuning efficiency.

 \textbf{Impact of the global rank:} In Figure \ref{fig:global_rank}, we investigate the impact of the rank of the global LoRA modules on FSLoRA's performance.
 We vary the rank of the global LoRA modules while keeping the rank of submatrices updated by the clients to be consistent (i.e., $k_i=8$).
 This ensures that the communication and computational resources on the client side remain unchanged.
 As illustrated in Figure \ref{fig:global_rank}, FSLoRA maintains stable convergence across all the configurations.
 Moreover, FSLoRA demonstrates improved performance as the global rank increases.
 This observation confirms that the proposed sketching mechanism enables resource-constrained systems to reap the benefits of a higher global rank, striking an effective balance between efficiency and performance.